plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 Let's assume we have a set of production profiles like this, which we know for a fact to be representative:

 ![Refracking event]({{ site.url }}/assets/profile_example.svg)
+*An artificial production history with stage information (binary array here).
+We'll used profiles like these to train our network.*

 We see two stages, zero and one, where the stage transition indicates the point in time of refracking.
 This post is about predicting the production profile given some initial production data and the planned